Last Updated: July 6, 2026

 Before reading this chapter on acquiring a project team, consider your past experiences with team collaboration and resource management, whether in academic projects, professional settings, or personal endeavors.

-Write a journal entry exploring these experiences and considering how they relate to team acquisition, resource reallocation, resource leveling, and collaboration.
+Write a journal entry that explores these experiences and considers how they relate to team acquisition, resource reallocation, resource leveling, and collaboration.
 This reflection will help you connect your insights with the strategies and considerations discussed in the chapter.

 Journal Questions: